cloudposse/geodesic/README.md

   The geodesic container remains running until the last shell exits.
 - The `geodesic` command now has a `--solo` option that allows you to launch a new Geodesic container for just that one shell.
 - Geodesic no longer mounts the host user's entire home directory into the container.
 Instead, it mounts only selected directories.
-- The `geodesic stop` command has been enhanced to shut down the Geodesic container gracefully, rather than forcefully, allowing among other things, shell scripts to run their exit handlers.
+- The `geodesic stop` command has been enhanced to shut down the Geodesic container gracefully, rather than forcefully, allowing, among other things, shell scripts to run their exit handlers.

-See extensive release notes for Geodesic 4.0 [here](/docs/ReleaseNotes-v4.md).
+See extensive release notes for Geodesic 4.0 [here](ReleaseNotes-v4.md).

 ### What’s Changed in Geodesic 3.0